theemotionalside/theemotionalside/README.md

 <details>
   <summary>BYI</summary>

-I AM A MINOR!!!! / i'm super anxious, and tend to be a wee bit emotional . iwcare at all times thanks,
+I AM A MINOR!!!! / i'm super anxious, and tend to be a wee bit emotional . iwcare at all times thanks,. if a conversation is making me uncomfortable i might dip so just like. avoid the topic of the CJ fandom ok ok /
+Always w2i!
+Dncopy.
+I prefer to not be covered cos I like showing off my skins (exceptions made for C/H) ^__^ C/H is always welcome

 </details>